js-works/js-seq/README.md

 ## Project status

-"js-seq" is currently in beta status.
+"js-seq" is currently in alpha status.